Quasiparticle Interference Kernel Extraction with Variational Autoencoders via Latent Alignment: EVALUATION EXPERIMENTS

-\textbf{Ablation Study.} To verify the impact of symmetric loss $\mathcal{L}_{\text{SYM}}$ (in Eq. \ref{eq:loss1}), we conduct an ablation study, exploring the performances between w/ and w/o symmetric loss models, shown in Table \ref{tab:Ablation}.
-As we can see, there is a 8\% improvement on RMSE when symmetric loss is added, showing the effectiveness of the symmetric loss.
-The example in Fig.~\ref{fig:ablation} also confirms the better inferred kernel with the help of the symmetric loss.
+\textbf{Symmetric loss $\mathcal{L}_{\text{SYM}}$} (in~Eq. \ref{eq:loss1}) was proposed in training step~1, targeting a better capture of the kernel's symmetry.
+To assess this, we conduct an experiment to explore the performances between settings w/ and w/o $\mathcal{L}_{\text{SYM}}$, as shown in Table \ref{tab:Ablation}.
+As we can see, there is a 6\% improvement on RMSE when symmetric loss is added, showing the effectiveness of the symmetric loss.
+The example in Fig.~\ref{fig:ablation1} also confirms the better inferred kernel with the help of the symmetric loss.

+\textbf{Usefulness of Pre-trained VAE} was evaluated by comparing our model, which fine-tunes the pre-trained VAE, with an alternative trained from scratch, the result in Step-1 for kernel reconstruction is shown in Table \ref{tab:Ablation2}.
+The results in Fig.~\ref{fig:ablation3} indicate that fine-tuning the pre-trained VAE leads to more accurate kernel extraction than training from scratch in the kernel reconstruction process.